kapilkd13/gsoc/2017/proposals/kumar-kapil.md

 During this week I would like to work on:

-* Adding debug, not-cached option in [R Data retriever](https://github.com/ropensci/rdataretriever).
+* Adding debug, not-cached option in [R Data Retriever](https://github.com/ropensci/rdataretriever).

-* Improving the functionality of the Fetch function in R Data retriever, to directly fetch from database instead of downloading to a csv file and then loading.
+* Improving the functionality of the Fetch function in R Data Retriever, to directly fetch from database instead of downloading to a csv file and then loading.

 * (optionally) Adding appropriate type stubs to allow continuous static type checking by tools like mypy.